-We can appeal to all the senses in Catholic faith formation and sacramental preparation, and doing so can have beneficial results for children.
+We can appeal to all the senses in sacramental preparation and Catholic faith formation activities, and doing so can have beneficial results for children.

 Download a support article about the benefits of multi-sensory learning with suggestions for implementation in class and at home.

 A multisensory approach to faith formation integrates sensory activities, and invites children to activate their senses while they learn.
 A multisensory approach stimulates more than one sense at a time, helping children to stay engaged as they learn about their faith.
 This approach offers more than one way for children to learn, and helps them to make connections.
 Not only will children learn more effectively when using multiple senses, but they will also develop a true appreciation for the gifts of their senses that God has given them!